How do I get my kids to eat well?

 3. Start a Smoothie Race: Kids love a challenge, and a smoothie race is a great way for you and your child to gulp those nutrient packed smoothies down super fast.
 This is the best fast food you could ever have.
 My daughter, husband or I say,”Smoothie Race!” and we all know the race is on.
 After a few sips, we put our cups together to see who is in the lead.
 This is actually a great motivator for adults to finish their smoothies quickly before they go off to work.

 4. Name Your Smoothies: Got a favorite green or purple character?
 Why not name it after them?
 Our green smoothie is called The Green Hulk (My husband can’t help but impart his love of comics with our daughter).

 5. Add a Straw: Silly Straws are a hit in our house.
 Just make sure to rinse them right after, so the smoothie doesn’t dry out in the straw.

 6. Add Something Special on Top: Missed blending a smoothie for breakfast?
 Make a special after-school snack treat with a little whipped coconut cream or garnish it with a flower, sliced strawberries or a paper parasol.
 But make sure they know this is a very special treat.

-7. Focus on the Easy Greens: Fresh baby spinach and kale seem to be the mildest of the greens, and they are easy to find at your local grocery store.
+7. Focus on the Easy Greens: Fresh baby spinach is the mildest of the greens, and they are easy to find at your local grocery store.